cliffano/s3empty/README.md

 S3Empty
 --------

 S3Empty is a Python CLI for conveniently emptying an AWS S3 bucket.

-This tool is useful when you want to delete all objects in a bucket before deleting the bucket itself.
 It handles versioned and non-versioned S3 buckets.

+This tool is useful when you want to delete all objects in a bucket before deleting the bucket itself, in order to address this error:

     BucketNotEmpty: The bucket you tried to delete is not empty.
 You must delete all versions in the bucket.